jbakse/site_builder/content/strategy/index.md

 : A very simple implementation of the [collision response](https://en.wikipedia.org/wiki/Collision_response) tactic.

 Line 10
-: This tactic relies on being run repeatedly in [game loop](http://gameprogrammingpatterns.com/game-loop.html).
+: This tactic relies on being run repeatedly in the [game loop](http://gameprogrammingpatterns.com/game-loop.html).

 These tactics are all fairly common and they all names.
 Some tactics have several names and other tactics don't have names at all.
 Naming tactics is helpful when communicating with other programmers about your code, but the most important thing is to recognize their essential structures.